terralang/terra/README.md

 Unlike Lua, arguments to Terra functions are explicitly typed.
 Terra uses a simple static type propagation to infer the return type of the `addone` function.
 You can also explicitly specify it:

     terra addone(a : int) : int
+    	return a + 1
+    end

-The last line of the example invokes the Terra function from the top level context.
+The last line of the example invokes the Terra function from the top-level context.
 This is an example of the interaction between Terra and Lua.
 Terra code is JIT compiled to machine code when it is first _needed_.
 In this example, this occurs when `addone` is called.
 In general, functions are _needed_ when then are called, or when they are referred to by other functions that are being compiled.

-More information on the interface between Terra and Lua can be found in [Lua-Terra interaction](#interaction).
+More information on the interface between Terra and Lua can be found in [Lua-Terra interaction](#lua_terra_interaction).

 We can also print "hello, world" directly from Terra code like so:

-    local c = terralib.includec("stdio.h")
+    local C = terralib.includec("stdio.h")

     terra main()
-        c.printf("hello, world\n")
+        C.printf("hello, world\n")
     end

     main()

-The function `terralib.includec` is a Lua function that invokes Terra's backward compatibility layer to import C code in `stdio.h` into the Lua table `c`.
+The function `terralib.includec` is a Lua function that invokes Terra's backward compatibility layer to import C code in `stdio.h` into the Lua table `C`.
 Terra functions can then directly call the C functions.
 Since both clang (our C frontend) and Terra target the LLVM intermediate representation, there is no additional overhead in calling a C function.
 Terra can even inline across these calls if the source of the C function is available!

 The `local` keyword is a Lua construct.
-It introduces a locally scoped Lua variable named `c`.
+It introduces a locally scoped Lua variable named `C`.
 If omitted it would create a globally scoped variable.

-If you want to avoid the overhead of compiling code at runtime, you can also compile code ahead of time and save it in a `.o`, or compile a stand-alone native executable.
+You can also compile code into a `.o`, or compile a stand-alone native executable.
 We can instruct the Terra compiler to save an object file or executable:

     -- save a .o file you can link to normal C code: